AliKhazaaleh/Design-Patterns/README.md

 These patterns deal with object creation mechanisms:

+- **Singleton** (`creational/Singleton.php`)
-- **Singleton** (`creational/Singleton.php`): Ensures a class has only one instance and provides a global point of access to it.
+  - Ensures a class has only one instance
+  - Provides a global point of access to it

+- **Factory Method** (`creational/FactoryMethod.php`)
-- **Factory Method** (`creational/FactoryMethod.php`): Defines an interface for creating objects but lets subclasses decide which class to instantiate.
+  - Defines an interface for creating objects
+  - Lets subclasses decide which class to instantiate

+- **Prototype** (`creational/Prototype.php`)
-- **Prototype** (`creational/Prototype.php`): Creates new objects by cloning an existing object, known as the prototype.
+  - Creates new objects by cloning an existing object
+  - Demonstrates prototype pattern with job posting example

 ### Structural Patterns

 These patterns deal with object composition and relationships between objects:

+- **Adapter** (`structural/Adapter.php`)
-- **Adapter** (`structural/Adapter.php`): Allows incompatible interfaces to work together by wrapping an object in an adapter to make it compatible with another class.
+  - Allows incompatible interfaces to work together
+  - Wraps an object in an adapter to make it compatible with another class

+- **Bridge** (`structural/Bridge.php`)
-- **Bridge** (`structural/Bridge.php`): Separates an abstraction from its implementation so that both can vary independently.
+  - Separates an abstraction from its implementation
+  - Demonstrates with shapes and colors example

+- **Composite** (`structural/Composite.php`)
-- **Composite** (`structural/Composite.php`): Composes objects into tree structures to represent part-whole hierarchies.
+  - Composes objects into tree structures
+  - Represents part-whole hierarchies

+- **Facade** (`structural/Facade.php`)
-- **Facade** (`structural/Facade.php`): Provides a unified interface to a set of interfaces in a subsystem.
+  - Provides a unified interface to a set of interfaces
+  - Simplifies complex subsystem interactions

+- **Flyweight** (`structural/Flyweight.php`)
-- **Flyweight** (`structural/Flyweight.php`): Minimizes memory usage by sharing as much data as possible with similar objects.
+  - Minimizes memory usage by sharing data
+  - Demonstrates with icon management system

+- **Proxy** (`structural/Proxy.php`)
-- **Proxy** (`structural/Proxy.php`): Provides a surrogate or placeholder for another object to control access to it.
+  - Provides a surrogate for another object
+  - Controls access to the original object

 ### Behavioral Patterns

 These patterns deal with communication between objects:

-- **Chain of Responsibility** (`behavioral/ChainResponsibility.php`): Passes requests along a chain of handlers until one of them handles the request.
+- **Chain of Responsibility** (`behavioral/ChainResponsibility.php`)
+  - Passes requests along a chain of handlers
+  - Each handler decides to process or pass along

+- **Memento** (`behavioral/Momento.php`)
-- **Memento** (`behavioral/Momento.php`): Captures and restores an object's internal state.
+  - Captures and restores an object's internal state
+  - Implements undo functionality

+- **Observer** (`behavioral/Observer.php`)
-- **Observer** (`behavioral/Observer.php`): Defines a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.
+  - Defines a one-to-many dependency between objects
+  - When one object changes state, all dependents are notified

+- **State** (`behavioral/State.php`)
-- **State** (`behavioral/State.php`): Allows an object to alter its behavior when its internal state changes.
+  - Allows an object to alter its behavior when its internal state changes
+  - Implements vending machine state transitions

+- **Strategy** (`behavioral/Strategy.php`)
-- **Strategy** (`behavioral/Strategy.php`): Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+  - Defines a family of algorithms
+  - Makes them interchangeable within same family

+- **Template** (`behavioral/Template.php`)
-- **Template** (`behavioral/Template.php`): Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+  - Defines the skeleton of an algorithm
+  - Lets subclasses override specific steps

 ## Usage

-The project includes two demonstration files:
+The project includes a single demonstration file:

-- `home.php`: Basic implementation examples
-- `home2.php`: Modern UI implementation with visual examples of the design patterns
+- `home.php`: Modern UI implementation showcasing all design patterns with clear categorization and examples

-To run the examples, simply serve these files through a PHP server and navigate to them in your web browser.

-## Requirements
+To run the examples:

-- PHP 7.4 or higher
+1. Ensure you have PHP 7.4 or higher installed
-- Web server (Apache/Nginx) with PHP support
+2. Set up a web server (Apache/Nginx) with PHP support
+3. Navigate to `home.php` in your web browser

+## Development

+Each pattern is implemented in its own file within the appropriate category directory (creational, structural, or behavioral).
+The implementations include detailed comments and practical examples to demonstrate the usage of each pattern.